 Reader Kevin Ruane (@KevinRuane2) directed me to something Churchill said which would seem more to the point.
 In a memo to his cabinet on 29 November 1951, Churchill addressed the question of Britain joining the Schuman Plan, a single authority to control the production of steel and coal in France and West Germany, open to other European countries to join:

 Our attitude towards further economic developments on the Schuman lines resembles that which we adopt about the European Army.
 We help, we dedicate, we play a part, but we are not merged with and do not forfeit our insular or commonwealth character.
-Our first object is the unity and consolidation of the British Commonwealth….Our second, “the fraternal association” of the English-speaking world; and third, United Europe, to which we are a separate closely- and specially-related ally and friend….it is only when plans for uniting Europe take a federal form that we ourselves cannot take part, because we cannot subordinate ourselves or the control of British policy to federal authorities.
+Our first object is the unity and consolidation of the British Commonwealth….Our second, “the fraternal association” of the English-speaking world; and third, United Europe, to which we are a separate closely- and specially-related ally and friend.
 (National Archives, CAB129/48C(51)32.)

-Churchill did foresee a single currency—as early as 1933: the sterling/dollar or dollar/sterling.
-Nothing like the Euro ever occurred to him (or was then proposed).
-His 1951 statement clearly arrays him against Britain joining a “federal system.”
+Churchill’s 1951 statements clearly arrays him against Britain joining a “federal system.”
 But what kind of system?
-The concepts and forms of 1951 are not those of the EU today.
-While it may be tempting and even supporting to suggest this proves Churchill would be pro-Brexit, it is not dispositive.
-Too much has changed.
+The concepts and forms of 1951 are not those of today.
+It may tempting and even supporting to suggest this proves Churchill would be pro-Brexit.
+But it is not dispositive.
 Neither Europe nor the British Commonwealth are what they were then.

 Let’s also clear up the story bandied about by the other side of the EU debate, from Field Marshal Montgomery, who wrote that Churchill in 1962 was “protesting against Britain’s proposed entry into the Common Market” (then the EEC, predecessor to the EU).
 Montgomery’s statement not only took advantage of a private conversation with an old and ailing friend; it also misrepresented Churchill’s views.
 Sir Winston’s daughter Lady Soames wrote: “What I remember clearly is that not only my father, but all of us—particularly my mother—were outraged by Monty’s behaviour, and he was roundly rebuked.”
 (For more detail see Martin Gilbert, Winston S. Churchill, vol. 8, Never Despair, Hillsdale College Press, 2013, 1337.)